Symptoms of a Root Canal Infection Spread

 Symptoms of a Tooth Infection

 When you know the symptoms of a tooth infection, you have a better chance of saving your tooth.
 You can also stay healthier if you get treated before your tooth infection spreads.
 Get a proper dental exam to diagnose pain or sensitivity.
-Look out for these signs of root canal tooth infection.
+Look out for these signs of cracked root canal tooth infection.
 Root canal symptoms may include:

 - Pain in the tooth, gums, or jaw